First Rides Review

 Going the other way, shifting to a lower gear (larger cog), has been improved as well.
 The lever action was exceptionally light without being indistinct.
 Shimano has also changed the feel of a two click shift; pushing the thumb lever to a first and then second detente which moves the chain two cogs up the cassette.
 In the past the first click had the same feel as the second but now the second click has a little more resistance, making it more difficult to do accidentally.
-If I hadn't been told this I likely wouldn't have noticed, but it's the sort of thing your body adjusts to even if your mind fails to take note.
+If I hadn't been told this I likely wouldn't have noticed, but it's the sort of thing your body adjusts to even if your mind fails to register.
 The shifting was the sort of Shimano silky many riders have come to love, and certainly the smoothest of any 1x wide-range cassette I have ridden.
 Smooth shifting, very low chain noise, everything was feeling great.

 Another thing I noticed right away is the new XTR enduro pedals.
 I never understood why the cages around these pedals didn't offer more support.
 This seemed like a missed opportunity.
 Shimano told us the idea was to add some security only when you were unable to clip in, however meagre it might be.
 If you look at the contact area between shoe and pedal and compare an XTR trail and an XTR XC pedal of the current generation, there isn't much difference.
 Now the area behind the mechanism rises to contact the bottom of your shoe, providing a very stable and secure connection, both side to side and when digging your heels in.
 Clicking in and out was distinct and predictable as expected.

 The holy trifecta of power, modulation and consistency seems to have been achieved.